-Generally speaking, outpatient IBs are shorter and require less time to review and audit.
-Typically, the payer-provider policy allows for 3-5 days for pre-pay audits, a smaller window for review than post-pay audits.
-Although the IB may be shorter in most cases, you still have to consider the sheer workload of reviewing potentially 1000s of outpatient claims in that 3-5 day window, in addition to the larger IBs typically associated with inpatient care claims.
+In general, outpatient IBs are shorter and require less time to review.
+Typically, the policy allows for 3-5 days for pre-pay audits, a more narrow review window than post-pay audits.
+While IBs are often shorter, in most cases, you still have to consider the substantial task of evaluating potentially thousands of outpatient claims within a brief 3-5 day period.

-With today’s healthcare technology, IBs can be audited in a fraction of the time required for manual review by human staff.
-Settling these claims quickly after their filing allows for quicker time to appropriate reimbursement for plans and quicker time to revenue for providers.
-It’s a game of speed that pays big dividends for payer and provider.
+With the current healthcare technology, IBs can be audited in a fraction of the time required for a manual review.
+Settling claims quickly after their filing facilitates faster attainment of rightful reimbursement for plans and expedites time to revenue for providers.
+It’s a game of speed that pays big dividends for health plans and health systems.

-This occurred because St. Vincent lacked processes and control systems that would prevent these errors that included: “overcharged time, charge errors, and coding errors.”
-The appropriate portion of each outlier payment was unable to be determined without St. Vincent amending the claims.
-To make a long story short, Medicare ended up paying an excessive amount more than what was considered appropriate reimbursement.
+This occurred because St. Vincent lacked processes and control systems that would prevent these billing errors.
+The appropriate portion of each outlier payment was only determined with St. Vincent amending the claims.
+Medicare ended up paying an excessive amount more than what was considered appropriate reimbursement.

-There is a tremendous cost savings to health plans when utilizing pre-pay methods because it eliminates the vendor fees and administrative costs associated with recovering a claim that was paid erroneously.
-Depending on the vendor fees, the number of claims worked, and the final claims settlement, pre-payment can save the health plans thousands to millions of dollars annually.
+There is a tremendous cost saving to health plans when utilizing pre-pay methods because it eliminates vendor fees and administrative costs associated with recovering a claim that was paid erroneously.
+Depending on the vendor fees, the number of claims worked, and the final claims settlement, outpatient IB pre-payment can save health plans millions of dollars annually.

 Diminished Provider Abrasion

-Assuring accurate payments to providers is a costly endeavor, and especially to providers.
-In a study conducted by Frost & Sullivan, it was found that 8% of providers spent upwards of $1 million annually dealing with post-payment audits.
+Assuring accurate payments to providers is a costly endeavor, especially for health systems.
+In 2020, approximately 8% of health systems spent upwards of $1 million annually dealing with post-payment audits.
 Another 10% spend between $500,000 and $1 million, while another 46% spend less than $500,000 annually.
-In a stunning find, 37% of providers have no idea what post-payment audits are costing their company.
+In a stunning find, 37% of providers have yet to learn what post-payment audits are costing their company.

-But there was an upside to the research for payers.
-The study showed that payers could help providers reduce the time and cost required for audits and greatly diminish the dissatisfaction associated with the process.
-This reduction in provider abrasion and administrative cost is accomplished via “pre-submission notification” or a pre-payment process.
+This research was also beneficial for plans by showing that payers could help health systems reduce the time and cost required for audits and greatly diminish the dissatisfaction associated with the process.
+This reduction in provider abrasion and administrative costs is accomplished via pre-submission notification.
 In fact, the study showed that 43% of providers say that pre-payment claims reduce their organization’s administrative burden and subsequent costs.